ReelClare/Ford-Fulkerson-GrALoG-Plugin/README.md

 #### Plugin Folder

-Copy the plugin Installation-Existing-Users/gralog-max-flow folder to your GrALoG root folder, the folder should contain gradlew and gradlew.bat files.
+Copy the Installation-Existing-Users/gralog-max-flow folder to your GrALoG root folder, the folder should contain gradlew and gradlew.bat files.

 #### Upgrade Existing GrALoG files